dguaraglia/twingate_alloc/README.md

 The `Pointer` object provides the following methods:
 * `write(value: bytes)` writes the passed byte array into the backing memory
 * `read() -> bytes` returns the value stored in the pointer
+* `defrag()` defragments the memory to move all allocated data into a contiguous block

 ## Implementation details